MatthewJamisonJS/Grocery_Sorter_App/README.md

 - **Permission Errors**: Ensure you have write access to the config directory
 - **Network Issues**: Check your internet connection for Google API calls

+## Security

+This app handles sensitive Google API credentials.
+See [SECURITY.md](SECURITY.md) for important security information.

+**Key security points:**
+- ✅ Credentials are stored locally only
+- ✅ No credentials are sent to external servers
+- ✅ OAuth tokens are encrypted
+- ❌ Never commit credentials to version control

 ## Development

 ### Project Structure